 You may need more support.

-My 100 Billion CFU Complete Probiotics is ideal not just for special occasions, but for everyday use.
+My Complete Probiotics (100 Billion CFU) product is ideal not just for special occasions, but for everyday use.
 In my opinion, you can’t have too many beneficial bacteria in your gut.

-I’ve selected 10 outstanding strains, the same as what you find in my 70 Billion CFU Complete Probiotics, only in greater numbers:
+I’ve selected 10 outstanding strains, the same as what you find in my Complete Probiotics (70 Billion CFU), only in greater numbers:

 - Lactobacillus acidophilus DDS-1